lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

         (...)

-    ..  container:: justify

     A bond section also needs to be added, see this
     |molecule_template_lammps| for details on the formatting of a
     molecule template.

 .. |molecule_template_lammps| raw:: html